top of page

 SHIMANO (D) Down Pull Front Derailleur (Direct Mount) 2x10-speed

 1. Tried the cable routing from the outside to the inside (frame) around the fixing bolt.
-But while the upshift worked ok the downshift worked only with a big 'bang' sound.
+But while the upshift worked ok the downshift worked only with a loud banging sound.

 2. I've changed the cable routing from the inside (frame) to the outside abound the fixing bolt - the downshift felt much smoother.